The Decision to Stand United

 In 2002, the Union was challenged like never before, when Rodrigues was indicted and found guilty on more than 100 federal charges, including embezzlement of UPW funds.
 AFSCME International, subsequently placed the UPW under trusteeship through 2004 to allow for the election of state officers in 2003 to include State Director Dayton Nakanelua, State President Steven DeCosta, and State Secretary-Treasurer Faye Hanohano-Kaawaloa.

-In 2009, the Union was again threatened by a downturn in the US and State economies, and furloughs and layoffs by Governor Linda Lingle.
-Demonstrating against Lingle’s unilateral implementation of furloughs and layoffs, on June 30, 2009 the UPW organized and showed up in droves to participate in a rally at the State Capitol with other public sector unions.
+In 2009, the Union was again threatened by a downturn in the US and State economies, and furloughs and layoffs under Governor Linda Lingle.
+Demonstrating against Lingle’s unilateral implementation of furloughs and layoffs, on June 30, 2009 the UPW organized and showed up in droves to participate in a rally at the State Capitol with other public unions.
 Through a joint Union action with the HGEA, HSTA, and UHPA, the UPW was successful in delaying Lingle’s unilateral actions with respect to furloughs.
 Only upon verifying the state’s fiscal crisis and in an effort to avoid deep layoffs of public sector employees, the UPW negotiated terms of furloughs that were acceptable to members.

 Furloughs ended in 2012, only for UPW to pick up where we left off with issues of privatization at the legislature.
 UPW had been successful in warding of privatization efforts in various units on the county and state levels.
 In light of threats, Nakanelua expanded services to members through the hiring of full-time staff in newly-created government affairs and communications departments.
-Despite efforts to organize and inform members, the legislature dealt a major blow to UPW in 2016, privatizing the Maui Region of of Hawaii Health Systems Corporation.
+Despite efforts to organize and inform members, the legislature dealt a major blow to UPW in 2016, privatizing the Maui Region of Hawaii Health Systems Corporation.

 Transitional support in negotiations over a severance package with Governor David Ige resulted in solidarity that has withstood the test of privatization, as 500 UPW members, whose positions were privatized, elected to remain under the representation of UPW’s Private Sector.